The 9 most dangerous foods for dogs

 - Symptoms: Vomiting, panting, shaking, hyperactivity, tremors, seizures, and death.

 - Treatment: Call your vet quickly.
 May need to induce vomiting.

 Fruits with pits

-- This includes peaches, plums, olives (yes, they are fruits!), etc. First, the pits can cause blockage which is painful and can be fatal.
-Second, some pits contain arsenic which, of course, can be fatal.
+- This includes peaches, plums, olives (yes, they are fruits!), etc. First, the pits can cause a blockage, which is painful and can be fatal.
+Second, some pits contain arsenic, which, of course, can be fatal.

 - Symptoms: Belly pain, lethargy

 - Treatment: Call your vet for advice.
-It may be a “wait and see” thing but if there is blockage, a trip to the vet will most likely be required.
+It may be a “wait and see” thing, but a trip to the vet will most likely be required if there is a blockage.

 Raw yeast dough